7. Multiplicative Functionals#

 subject to:

-To avoid having to estimate conditional expectations, applications often study an unconditional counterpart to this problem.
+To avoid having to estimate conditional expectations, applications often study unconditional expectations.
 In such situations, conditioning can be brought in through the “back door” by scaling payoffs and prices with variables in the conditioning information set; for example, see [Hansen and Singleton, 1982] and [Hansen and Richard, 1987].
 See [Bakshi and Chabi-Yo, 2012] and [Bakshi et al., 2017] for some related implementations.

 [Alvarez and Jermann, 2005] use \(- {\mathbb E}\left( \log S_1 + \log S_0 \right) \) as the objective to be minimized.
 Notice that

-where the term in square brackets is the logarithm of the limiting holding-period bond return.
+where the term in square brackets is the logarithm of the reciprocal of the limiting holding-period bond return.
 The criterion thus equals that in the minimum divergence problem, but with an additive translation.
-Rewrite the constraints as:
+Rewrite the constraints in the minimum divergence problem as:

-Fig. 7.3 Proportional risk compensations computed as \(\log \mathbb{E} R^w - \log \mathbb{E} R^f\) scaled to an annualized percentage.
+Fig. 7.3 Proportional risk compensations computed as \(\log \mathbb{E} R^m - \log \mathbb{E} R^f\) scaled to annualized percentages.
 The \(\bullet\)s are the empirical averages and the boxes give the imputed bounds when we inflated the minimum relative entropy by 20%.#